 Reading Level: 5.30

 How would you like to live in a place where it is dark all day and all night for over two months every winter?
-Lucas and Frida (9 year old twins) live in Longyearbyen, a town in Svalbard, Norway.
+Lucas and Frida (9-year-old twins) live in Longyearbyen, a town in Svalbard, Norway.
 Svalbard is a group of islands north of mainland Norway.
 It is close to Greenland, Russia and the North Pole.
 It is so far north that it is considered “high arctic.”

 During the polar winters (when there is no sun), Lucas and Frida play games inside most of the time.
-Of course, they also have to go to school too – even though it is dark.
+Of course, they also have to go to school – even though it is dark.
 In the winter, the temperature is below freezing every day, and children must wear very heavy coats.

 Since Svalbard is so close to the North Pole, it is not uncommon to see polar bears, arctic foxes and reindeer in this culture.
 These are some of the few animals that can survive the harsh winters on land.
 Near the sea, you might see whales, walrus, and seals in the water.